kanisterio/kanister/design/kanister-kopia-integration.md

 These would be stored in a secret for later use.
 But;
 - How should we store the server username and server password securely?
 - At which point in Kanister, should Kopia API Server be started?
-- How could this Kopia API Server be disabled in case downstream Kanister users bring their own Kopia API Server?
+- How could this Kopia API Server be disabled in case downstream Kanister consumers bring their own Kopia API Server?